 With this growth came the need for tools and services that enable creators to do their job to the best of their abilities.
 Not just in regards to content but also specific tools for managing finances, community platforms, selling services, etc.

 A deep dive: the Creator Economy market map

-According to our database, there are over 300 creator-focused companies in the creator economy.
-They vary in the level of services they provide, aimed at helping creators in their journey.
-They include:
+According to our database, there are over 300 creator-focused startups in the creator economy.

 - Content creation tools;